 Contact the Office of the General Counsel immediately at 341-5255.
 Court documents should be reviewed by counsel immediately because there are time deadlines for response.

-Contact Kevin Johnson, the University's Kansas Open Records Act Custodian, at 341-5255, or contact his assistant, Lisa Moritz at 341-5518.
-The University has three business days to respond to open records requests, so be sure to alert our office of the request as soon as possible.
+Contact Kevin Johnson immediately at 341-5255.
+As the Freedom of Information Officer for the University, he serves as the Kansas Open Records Act Custodian.
+The University has three business days to respond to open records requests, so be sure to alert the Office of General Counsel of the request as soon as possible.

 All supplies, furnishings, equipment, tools, systems, accounts, vehicles, buildings, land, and everything that is not clearly owned by someone else is University property.
 However, “University” property is actually owned (or leased) by the State of Kansas.
 It is all state property.

 What rights or interest do I have in the supplies, equipment, systems, and other things I use in my job at the University (especially if I am the only person to use the item)?